Seamul/analyze_sentiment_project/README.md

 ## Model

 This project utilizes the "cardiffnlp/twitter-roberta-base-sentiment" model for sentiment analysis.
-Before running the project, you need to download and set up the model by following these steps: